apache/spark/docs/spark-standalone.md

 # Monitoring and Logging

 Spark's standalone mode offers a web-based user interface to monitor the cluster.
 The master and each worker has its own web UI that shows cluster and job statistics.
-By default you can access the web UI for the master at port 8080.
+By default, you can access the web UI for the master at port 8080.
 The port can be changed either in the configuration file or via command-line options.

 In addition, detailed log output for each job is also written to the work directory of each slave node (`SPARK_HOME/work` by default).
 You will see two files for each job, `stdout` and `stderr`, with all output it wrote to its console.